expo/expo/docs/pages/introduction/faq.md

 ## Up next

 The time has come to write some code.
-Almost.
-First, we need to install a couple tools.
-[Continue to "Installation"](/get-started/installation).
+First, we need to install a couple of tools.
+Continue to [Installation](/get-started/installation) to get started.